Pop-Code/nestjs-console/README.md

 ## Why

 The nestjs framework is missing a cli to access the application context.
-Common use case : Headless application, cront task, export data, etc...
+Common use case : Headless application, cron task, export data, etc...
 [nestjs-console][npm] provide a way to bind cli command and subcommands to providers's methods.

 ## How it works